liveblocks/liveblocks/starter-kits/nextjs-starter-kit/README.md

    project..."
 3. Create a new project with "Development" as the environment.
 4. Go to "API keys" on the side menu, reveal your secret key, and copy it
-5. Create a file called `.env.local` alongside `package.json` in your project.
+5. Go to your downloaded starter kit, and enter the file called `.env.local` alongside `package.json` in your project.
 6. Place your secret key into the file as `LIVEBLOCKS_SECRET_KEY`.

 Liveblocks will now work!
-Your `.env.local` file should look similar to this:
+Your `.env.local` file should contain a line similar to this:

 ```
 LIVEBLOCKS_SECRET_KEY=sk_dev_XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX